-Wall Street dips as investors assess Republican tax-cut plan
+Wall Street drifts with eyes on Fed chief announcement

 Congress has not succeeded on comprehensive tax changes since 1986, when Republican Ronald Reagan was in the White House and Democrats controlled the House.

-Eight of the 11 major S&P sectors were lower, with a 0.92 percent fall in consumer discretionary stocks SPLRCD leading the decliners.
+Nine of the 11 major S&P sectors were lower, with a 0.75 percent fall in consumer discretionary stocks SPLRCD weighing the most.
+Financial .SPSY and industrial stocks .SPLRCI were the only gainers.

-A bunch of poor earnings also weighed on the market.
+A bunch of poor earnings also capped market gains.

+Facebook (FB.O) fell 2.26 percent and was the biggest drag on the S&P and the Nasdaq after the company warned of a surge in expenses next year.

 Newell Brands (NWL.N) plunged more than 25 percent after the Sharpie maker cut its full-year profit forecast and reported results below expectations.

-Facebook (FB.O) fell 2 percent and was the biggest drag on the S&P and the Nasdaq after the company warned of a surge in expenses next year.

-Apple (AAPL.O), which is set to report after market, was down marginally.
+Apple (AAPL.O), which is set to report after market, was up marginally.

-Time Warner (TWX.N) slipped 5 percent after a report that the Department of Justice was considering seeking to block AT&T’s (T.N) merger with Time Warner as it continues talks with the two companies.

-Shares of U.S. homebuilders tumbled after the release of the tax reform plan that would cap deductions for mortgages.
-Toll Brothers (TOL.N), KB Home (KBH.N) and Lennar (LEN.N) were down between 5.9 percent and 2.8 percent.
-Home Depot (HD.N) was down 2.6 percent, while Lowe’s (LOW.N) was off 4.6 percent.

 Reporting by Sruthi Shankar and Tanya Agrawal; Editing by Sriraj Kalluvila